-The next time you hear about a victim of abuse and think of her (or him) as weak, think again.
+The next time you hear about a victim of violence and think of her (or him) as weak, think again.
 There are things you can understand only when you have experienced them.
 I used to think a person who was being victimised deserved it for letting themselves be tortured.
 Perhaps I was meant to learn to be more compassionate.
 Perhaps it was a punishment for being so arrogant.
 Whatever it was, I wouldn’t wish the same fate on my worst enemy.

-We all have our defense systems and ways to cope with the world.
-Sometimes, someone gets around those defenses.
+We all have our defence systems and ways to cope with the world.
+Sometimes, someone gets around those defences.
 We do make friends and relationships.
 And we share those parts of ourselves that we normally keep carefully secure.
 Our dreams, our fears, our hopes, our insecurities.
 We hope these will be treated with as much care as we do ourselves.
 And we don’t expect the people we trust to secretly use them against us, wage wars inside our own heads and make us our worst enemies.

 It happens so subtly and imperceptibly, you don’t even notice.
 Everyone expects some friction in relationships.
 There are bound to be disagreements.
-But its a long way to realising that you are fighting more than enjoying the time.
+But it’s a long way to realising that you are fighting more than enjoying the time.
 And it is yet another horrendous realisation that the other person is actually deriving pleasure from insulting you, humiliating you….being happy in your unhappiness.
 Yes, there really are such people.
 And the longer you stay with such a person, the more difficult it is to get out.
-Each minute your self-worth is plummeting and all you are left with, is the thought that you have nothing else to live for, except this person, this relationship…and so you better do everything you can to keep them happy….even let them run all over you, if necessary.
+Each minute your self-worth is plummeting and all you are left with is the thought that you have nothing else to live for, except this person, this relationship…and so you better do everything you can to keep them happy….even let them run all over you, if necessary.